 Wherever possible, Care Coordinator positions should be filled by an individual with the relevant clinical skills.
+In specific circumstances and in consultation with the i.
+Can Supplementary Services Funding be used for a health care provider to travel to a client (e.g. a home visit) rather than the client travelling to visit them?

-In specific circumstances and in consultation with the Department of Health and Aged Care, consideration may be given to people who have other appropriate qualifications, training, skills and personal attributes.
+Department of Health, Disability and Ageing, consideration may be given to people who have other appropriate qualifications, training, skills and personal attributes.